Tlcke77/Layoffs/README.md

   - [Step 5: Remove Any Columns](#step-5-remove-any-columns)

 Please note that the data has been sourced from the following link: [here](https://www.kaggle.com/datasets/swaptr/layoffs-2022).
+:grey_exclamation: This dataset is constantly being updated, so results may vary.  :grey_exclamation:

 ***